-Adrenaline autoinjectors (EpiPen® or Anapen®) are approved for use in Australia and New Zealand for the emergency treatment of anaphylaxis, the most severe form of allergic reaction.
+Adrenaline autoinjectors (EpiPen®) are approved for use in Australia and New Zealand for the emergency treatment of anaphylaxis, the most severe form of allergic reaction.

 ASCIA cannot dictate policy regarding the use of adrenaline autoinjectors for general use that are not prescribed for an individual.
 Advice from the local education and/or health authorities should be sought regarding authorisation to include adrenaline autoinjectors for general use in first aid kits and whether these can be administered in an emergency.